Not on View

-In the 1960s he turned to environmental objects, or work in which the viewer could actively take part.
-His most important pieces of this type are Blu abitabile (1967), Grande ambiente bianco e nero (1968), and Ambiente pittura dal giallo al bianco e dal bianco al giallo (1979).
-He participated in the Venice Biennale several times, first in 1966, then in 1970 with a room to himself, and again in 1986.
-In 1980 the Palazzo Te in Mantova mounted a major retrospective of his work, and the following year, Bonalumi joined artists Dorazio, Rotella, and Santomaso in the group show Italian Art: Four Contemporary Directions at the Museum of Art in Fort Lauderdale, Florida.
-Bonalumi was also involved in set design, and in 1970 he designed both the sets and costumes for Susanna Egri’s ballet Partita, staged at the Teatro Romano of Verona, and in 1972 the scenes and costumes for the ballet Rot, held at the Teatro dell’ Opera in Rome.
+In the 1960s he created environmental objects designed for the viewer to actively engage with.
+His most important pieces of this kind are Blu abitabile (1967), Grande ambiente bianco e nero (1968), and Ambiente pittura dal giallo al bianco e dal bianco al giallo (1979).
+He participated in the Venice Biennale several times, first in 1966, then in 1970 with a room reserved entirely for his work, and again in 1986.
+In 1980 Palazzo Te in Mantova mounted a major retrospective of his work, and the following year Bonalumi joined artists Piero Dorazio, Mimmo Rotella, and Giuseppe Santomaso in the group show Italian Art: Four Contemporary Directions at the Museum of Art in Fort Lauderdale, Florida.
+Bonalumi was also involved in set design.
+In 1970 he designed both the sets and the costumes for Susanna Egri’s ballet, Partita, staged at the Teatro Romano of Verona, and in 1972 did the same for the ballet, Rot, held at the Teatro dell’ Opera in Rome.

-He was awarded the Presidente della Repubblica Prize in 2002, and on this occasion the Accademia Nazionale di S. Luca presented a retrospective of his work at the Palazzo Carpegna, Rome.
-In 2003 an exhibition of his work took place at the Civica Galleria d’Arte Moderna in Gallarate, and he took part in the show Futuro Italiano at the European Parliament in Brussels.
+He was awarded the Presidente della Repubblica Prize in 2002, and on this occasion the Accademia Nazionale di S. Luca presented a retrospective of his work at Palazzo Carpegna, Rome.
+In 2003 an exhibition of his work took place at the Civica Galleria d’Arte Moderna in Gallarate, and he took part in the Futuro Italiano exhibition at the European Parliament in Brussels.
 Most recently, in 2003-04, a solo exhibition of the artist’s work was held at the Institut Mathildenhöe, Darmstadt.
 Agostino Bonalumi died in Desio on September 18, 2013.